astrobleem/Simple-StableLM-Chat/README.md

 ![Built to use Stability AI's Stable LM](https://github.com/Stability-AI/StableLM/blob/main/README.md)

+StableLM is a language model developed by Stability AI that has been trained on an incredibly vast dataset called Pile, which contains 1.5 trillion tokens.
+This makes StableLM one of the most advanced language models available, capable of generating highly nuanced and accurate responses to a wide variety of inputs.

+The purpose of this project is to showcase the capabilities of StableLM by building a simple chatbot that can engage in conversations with users.
+With StableLM as its foundation, the chatbot is able to generate responses that are highly context-sensitive and demonstrate a remarkable level of understanding of natural language.

+To try out the chatbot, simply follow the instructions provided in the repository.
+You'll be able to engage in conversations with the chatbot and witness firsthand the impressive capabilities of StableLM.
+We hope that this project serves as a starting point for others who are interested in exploring the power of StableLM and the potential of AI chatbots.
 This is a very simple python app that you can use to get up and talking with Stability AI's recently released Stable LM models locally.

 Requirements